bradOSv1/Kali-Linux-Hardening/Modules/Enabling & Configuring Firewall (UFW)/READMD.md

 4. Choose your default security posture.

-   **If your accessing your system remotely via SSH, allow SSH  (22/tcp) BEFORE enabling UFW or you can be locked out.**
+   **If you're accessing your system remotely via SSH, allow SSH  (22/tcp) BEFORE enabling UFW or you can be yourself out.**

-   You may start by setting a strict security posture, then opening ports as needed.
-This will minimize functionality to what's necessary.
+   You may start by setting a strict security posture (recommended for advanced users), then opening ports as needed.
+This may reduce network functionality until rules are added.
    ```bash
    sudo ufw default deny incoming
    sudo ufw default deny outgoing